IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 # POST /token/generate
 Generate a UID2 token from a hashed or unhashed email address or phone number.

->IMPORTANT: UID2 tokens must be generated only on the server side after authentication.
-Security concerns forbid token generation on the browser side.

 The following integration workflows use this endpoint:
 * [Publisher - Standard](../guides/publisher-client-side.md)
 * [Publisher - Custom](../guides/custom-publisher-integration.md)